HePeng2016/DistributionEncode/README.md

 # Dependencies
   Armadillo package and mlpack package are necessary.
-# compile
+# Compile
   The execute file will be generated.

 # Input file format
   The input file format is csv.
 A delimited text file that uses a comma to separate values without any head name and row name.